 Per American Petroleum Institute (API) Recommended Practice 754 Process Safety Indicators for the Refining and Petrochemical Industries and IOGP Report 456 Process safety – recommended practice on key performance indicators.

 To achieve a healthy mind and body for PTTEP individuals and the organization as a whole, PTTEP medical team has developed an E-Health Book system.
 It is an electronic health database that allows employees to easily access individual health records via the company’s intranet.
 The E-Health Book will contain employees’ annual medical checkups and health risks which will also help the company to plan health promotion activities and medical checkup programs that are appropriate for each employee and the whole company.
 PTTEP also plans to conduct Health Risk Assessments (HRAs), the results of which will be used to further improve our current medical checkup programs.
 In addition, PTTEP has a risk-based health checkup criteria for contractors, a practice based on our company standards that allows PTTEP to monitor the health of both our employees as well as contractors.

-PTTEP commits to operate the business conscientiously and responsibly towards society and environment through adhering to the Safety, Security, Health, and Environmental (SSHE) Policy, which includes the commitment to environmental protection.
+PTTEP commits to operate the business conscientiously and responsibly towards society and environment through adhering to the Safety, Security, Health, and Environmental (SSHE) Policy, which includes the commitment to environmental protection, regulatory compliance and continuous improvement.
 Company personnel, business partners as well as contractors working for or on behalf of the company must implement this SSHE Policy.
-Our implementation of the Environmental Management System (EMS) is integrated in the SSHE Management System implementation, and is aligned with the ISO 14001 international standard.
+See detailed summary of Environmental Management in the Environment Page.

 PTTEP will be a zero incident organization and the energy partner of choice where SSHE is regarded as a license to operate.